marisnner7/whatsappExtension/README.md

 # whatsappExtension

 Extension for Browse.
-Listen whatSApp Audio in 2x.
+Listen whatsApp Audio in 2x.

 ![Listen](what.png)